 Have you heard about those companies that everyone supposedly wants to work for because they have slides in the office and offer free lunches?
 Those things are great, but they don’t go far if you otherwise have a misaligned culture.

 If you really want to support the kind of employee engagement and creativity that drives success, you need to create the right environment—one that supports the types of work needing to be completed.
 If you find that your current culture isn’t in sync with your goals and the way your people work, you probably have some work to do.

-Based on The Competing Values Framework™, this quiz is a starting point to assess your culture.
-Developed by faculty at the University of Michigan, this model is used by Haworth’s workplace strategists to help companies identify their organizational cultures and create workplace design solutions to support them.
+Developed by faculty at the University of Michigan, The Competing Values Frameworktm is used by Haworth’s workplace strategists to help companies identify their organizational cultures and create workplace design solutions to support them.
 It defines four main culture types that align with four main business goals:

 Once you’ve determined your company’s main culture, compare it to where you want to be.
 According to a Haworth organizational culture white paper, it’s typical to discover differences between existing and desired culture.
 Knowing those differences, and understanding the four culture types, can help you make positive changes—in the right places—toward the right culture.
 This allows three things to take place: